reframejs/reframe/docs/starters.template.md

 Node.js Server | :x: | :heavy_check_mark: | :heavy_check_mark:
 Database/ORM | :x: | :x: | :heavy_check_mark:

-*Note*:
+> Note:
-Reframe apps have a flexible stack:
-You can easily add/remove a frontend or backend.
+> Reframe apps have a flexible stack: j You can easily add/remove a frontend or backend.
-For example you can start with a static site and add a Node.js server afterwards.
+> For example you can start with a static site and add a Node.js server afterwards.

 - [react-frontend](/plugins/create/starters/react-frontend#readme)
   <br/>